Prag8855/aab/content/guides/losing-your-job.md

 ## What happens to your residence permit

+**Note:** Immigration law will change in November 2023.
+This information might not be valid after November 2023.

 ### Work visa or Blue Card

 After you inform the *Ausländerbehörde*, nothing happens. **Your residence permit does not expire**, but it can be shortened.
 The *Ausländerbehörde* will give you 3 to 12 months to find another job.[^5] It depends on which *Ausländerbehörde* you go to.